Staff Spotlight: Madeline Marbury

 Madeline Graduated from the College of Charleston in Spring 2019 with a Bachelor of Arts in Historic Preservation and Community Planning.
 During school, she worked for a contractor specializing in historic preservation and redevelopment of existing buildings.

 Some of her favorite projects during her time in Charleston include the renovation and redevelopment of the F.W.
 Wagener Building, a large warehouse space in downtown Charleston, and the Jackson Street Cottages, a complex of four historic Freedman’s Cottages.

 In November 2019, Madeline joined Henson Architecture as a Technical Draftsperson and was recently promoted to Assistant Project Manager.
-In addition to her role as an assistant project manager, Madeline oversees our office’s Façade Inspection and Safety Program working closely with SHA project managers, Landmarks Preservationists (LPC) and the Department of Buildings to ensure the successful submission of technical reports.
+In addition to her role as an assistant project manager, Madeline oversees our office’s Façade Inspection and Safety Program working closely with Henson project managers, Landmarks Preservationists (LPC) and the Department of Buildings to ensure the successful submission of technical reports.